The Black Executive Journal The Black Executive Journal

 Bruce S. Gordon spent 35 years climbing from management trainee to president of Verizon's retail division — overseeing $23 billion in annual revenue and 35,000 employees.
 When he walked into the NAACP in 2005, he was the most powerful corporate executive ever to hold the role.
 He lasted 19 months.

-By BEB Editor • 10 min read
+By BEB Editors • 10 min read

 He Built the Bible of Black Business From a $250,000 Bank Loan and a Blank Page